apache/spark/docs/configuration.md

   <td><code>spark.blacklist.application.fetchFailure.enabled</code></td>
   <td>false</td>
   <td>
-    (Experimental) If set to "true", Spark will blacklist the executors immediately when the fetch failure happened.
+    (Experimental) If set to "true", Spark will blacklist the executor immediately when a fetch failure happenes.
 If external shuffle service is enabled, then the whole node will be blacklisted.
   </td>
 </tr>
 <tr>